 As you round the side of the house, you immediately reach the Italian Garden.
-It was beautiful, but its prime time would be spring and summer.
-Statues, water features, and lily pads line a large rectangular area.
+While beautiful at any time of year, it would likely peak in spring and summer.

 Taking the stairs down for a closer look, you have the option to turn down a hallway lined by a stone wall overgrown with plants or enter the azalea garden with its winding paths.

-As I wandered, I realized the paths meander in circles while linking with one another.
+As you wander, it dawns on you that the paths are meant to meander in wide circles sometimes linking with one another.
 It’s easy to become lost without really losing your way.

-The further I went out, the quieter and more relaxing it became.
-I felt in my element, hiking along wooded trails.
+The further you walk, the quieter and more relaxing it becomes.
+I’m a hiker and felt in my element wandering the wooded trails.

-Along the way, my current path intersected with the Meadow Trail which leads to the backyard of the house.
+Along the way, you’ll notice the trail around the lake intersects with the Meadow Trail which leads to the backyard of the house.

 While the trails are not always well marked, as long as you’re following a path, you’ll loop to the road or back to the gardens.

 Overall, the trails in this area are around two miles if you do all of them, but you can make it a longer walk if you want to enjoy the solitude a bit longer.

 The entire estate boasts over 22 miles of trails, perfect for those staying overnight.